Frequently Asked Questions

 White (Basic) - 2-3 km or approximately 1-2 miles in length with very little climb and mostly on trails with very little route choice.
 Great for children 8-10 yrs or new orienteers.
 This is the course to take for a first experience.
 You NEED the time to learn how to interpret an orienteering map.

 Yellow (Intermediate) - More decision making with routes still primarily along trails, but controls may be off trail.
-Length approx 3-5 km or approx 2-3 miles with increased climb.
+Length approx 3-4 km or approx 2 miles with increased climb.
 Great for beginning adults or children ages 10-14.
 Don't move up a level until you can win this course.

 Brown (Short Expert) - Length varies based on climb.
-Typically 4-5km.
+Typically 3-5 km.
 Expert orienteering, difficult cross country navigation.
 Typically designed for older orienteers who prefer shorter length but still challenging navigation.

-Green (Medium Expert) - Length will vary based on climb but is typically 5-7km.
+Green (Medium Expert) - Length will vary based on climb but is typically 4-6 km.
 Expert orienteering, difficult cross country navigation.

-Blue (Longest Expert)- Length will vary based on climb but is typically 9-11km.
+Blue (Longest Expert)- Length will vary based on climb but is typically 7-12 km.
 Expert orienteering, difficult cross country navigation.

 For more info, check out CAOC's great breakdown of courses.